China–Nepal relations: Economic relations

+Effective 1 December 2024, China eliminated tariffs for goods imported from all of the countries that the United Nations categorizes as least developed and with which China has diplomatic relations, including Nepal.

 Transportation

 The Araniko Highway was built in the 1960s with help from the Chinese on an older yak track.
 They also planned to expand the road in 2012, but keeping the route open was made more difficult by landslides from monsoons.
 The road became a conduit for a large amount of trade between China and Nepal, and also for some trade between India and China when it is open.

 In 2007–08, China began construction of a 770-kilometre railway connecting the Tibetan capital of Lhasa with the Nepalese border town of Khasa, connecting Nepal to China's wider national railway network.
-In a meeting between Chinese and Nepalese officials on 25 April 2008, the Chinese delegation announced the intention to extend the Qingzang railway to Zhangmu (Nepali: Khasa) on the Nepalese border.
+In a meeting between Chinese and Nepalese officials on 25 April 2008, the Chinese delegation announced the intention to extend the Qingzang railway to Zhangmu (Nepalese: Khasa) on the Nepalese border.
 Nepal had requested that the railway be extended to enable trade and tourism between the two nations.
-On the occasion of the Nepali premier's visit to China it was reported that construction will be completed by 2020.
+On the occasion of the Nepalese premier's visit to China it was reported that construction will be completed by 2020.
 The section Lhasa-Shigatse opened in August 2014.

 An air route exists between Lhasa and Kathmandu.

 In June 2018, China and Nepal announced an agreement to connect Xigazê, Tibet Autonomous Region with Kathmandu, via a new railroad.

 In September 2018, Nepalese commerce ministry official Rabi Shankar Sainju announced that China had granted Nepal access to the ports of Tianjin, Shenzhen, Lianyungang, and Zhanjiang, as well as land ports at Lanzhou, Lhasa and Xigatse.
 Access to Chinese ports reduces Nepal's dependence on India for commerce, a dependence that was highlighted by the 2015 Nepal blockade.

+In November 2023, a dry port was opened at the Korala mountain pass.